 Fröbel’s teachings contributed to the concept of spiritual motherhood and the belief that, in addition to physically caring for children, it is important to emphasize their social and moral education; following this logic, the belief emerged that children should be raised by educated women.
-In this spirit, women who worked as teachers in kindergartens were part of a broader educational revolution, which included the education of females.
+In this spirit, women who worked as teachers in these kindergartens were part of a broader educational revolution, which included the education of females.
 The comprehensive curriculum for training kindergarten teachers included pedagogical training according to Fröbel’s teachings, as well as science and philosophy studies.
 This cultural revolution drew largely on young women who recognized that acquiring higher education and a profession might enable them to support themselves in a field where their status would be equal to that of men (Seton, 2002; Snapir et al., 2012).
 Thus, women were successfully integrated into the public sphere by utilizing both their maternal traits and the education they acquired.

 Professional Identity Among Teachers and Early Childhood Educators

-According to a postmodern viewpoint, professional identity includes multiple dynamic identities which respond to diverse and changing contexts, and negotiate social interactions (Warren 2012).
+According to a postmodern viewpoint, professional identity includes multiple dynamic identities which respond to diverse and changing contexts, and negotiate social interactions (Warren, 2012).
 This is based on four assumptions: First, identity depends upon and is formed within a multiplicity of social, political, and historical contexts.
 Second, identity is formed within an emotionally diverse system of relationships.
 Third, identity is unstable and may change.
 Finally, identity involves the construction and reconstruction of meaning through narratives.

 Processes of identification operate in the space between intrapersonal and interpersonal discourse.
 Teachers must build awareness of their professional identity (Rodgers & Scott, 2008), since it influences the ways in which they think and work.

-Ball (2003) presents the dilemmas that teachers face following liberal educational reforms that demand a passion for excellence.
-One teacher from Ball’s article is quoted as saying that due to these reforms she cannot “find herself” and that her relations with the children are changed by reform, rather than with them.
+Ball (2003) presented the dilemmas that teachers face following advanced liberal educational reforms that demand a passion for excellence.
+One teacher from Ball’s article was quoted as saying that due to these reforms she cannot “find herself” and that her relations with the children are changed by reform, rather than with them.
 The surveyed teachers said that their individual relationships with the children become secondary, making the reforms feel inauthentic.

 According to Limor (2000), the identity of preschool teachers in the 21st century is moving in the direction of educational leadership that includes mastering management and pedagogic skills.
 Teachers help preschool children progress according to their developmental stage and must understand and implement various curricula.
 They also must lead their team and maintain relationships with parents and others in the immediate and extended community.
 Thus, preschool teachers are responsible for a wide-reaching system and for maintaining a professional relationship with many entities (Mevorach, 2017).
-Frisch (2012, 27) adds that a kindergarten teacher must be an “educational leader,” and present herself as having a clear direction and clear objectives.
+Frisch (2012, p.
+27) added that a kindergarten teacher must be an “educational leader,” and present herself as having a clear direction and clear objectives.
 Kindergarten teachers are committed to professionalism, which entails acquiring in-depth knowledge in the field of early childhood education, familiarity with a diverse range of pedagogic methods, and creativity.
 Additionally, they must care about the children and be able to work cooperatively with them.
-They must be proficient in team management and have strong communication skills in order to build cooperative relationships with parents, the local authority, and the community to which the kindergarten belongs (Hadad, in introduction to Mevorach, 2017).
+They must be proficient in team management and have strong communication skills in order to build cooperative relationships with parents, the local authority, and the community to which the kindergarten belongs (Hadad, 2017).

 Intersections between Educators’ Private (Home) Sphere and Public (Outside the Home) Sphere with the Education System